Juniper

 Frequently asked questions

-- Is Juniper — 'Blue Point' good for the Colorado Front Range?
+- Is Juniper good for the Colorado Front Range?

-- Yes.
-Juniper — 'Blue Point' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+- Yes, Juniper is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 8–12 ft tall and 4–8 ft wide.